 Walk along the creek in Deira

-On the Deira side, there is a long and wide walkway that takes you all the way along old Dubai.
+There is a long and wide walkway on the Deira side that takes you along old Dubai.
 This is a great place to go for a morning run or an evening walk.
-The Dhow wharf, Rolex twin towers, cargo docks, abra stations are all along this promenade.
+This promenade is all along the Dhow wharf, Rolex twin towers, cargo docks, and abra stations.

 Sheikh Muhammed Centre for Cultural Understanding

 People from all across the globe come to visit Dubai.
-Besides seeing the wonders in Dubai, understanding the culture and traditions of it is also important to gain a good insight into the lives of the local population.
-If you are in for that, then look nowhere else than the Sheikh Muhammad Centre for Cultural Understanding.
+Besides seeing the wonders in Dubai, understanding the culture and traditions is also vital to gaining a good insight into the lives of the local population.
+If you are in for that, look nowhere else than the Sheikh Muhammad Centre for Cultural Understanding.
 This is what you will first see when you enter Al Bastakiya.

-They offer cultural meals for breakfast, brunch, lunch, evening tea, and dinner.
+They offer breakfast, brunch, lunch, evening tea, and cultural dinner meals.
 The trained guide will explain the traditions with demonstrations where necessary.
 After that, you can relish traditional Emirati food.

 Enjoy the art at XVA Gallery

-Another great place to explore in Al Bastakiya.
+Another great place to explore is Al Bastakiya.
 But this one is for art lovers.
-The XVA Gallery is a hotel, a cafe, and an art gallery at the same time.
+The XVA Gallery is a hotel, a cafe, and an art gallery simultaneously.
 It is a starting place for you to explore the world of middle eastern art.
 This isn’t a huge gallery, but for the fact that it is free, it is a great place to visit.
-So include this place to your itinerary on your visit to the old part of Dubai.
+So include this place in your itinerary on your visit to the old part of Dubai.

-The cafe inside serves specializes in vegetarian food that is inspired by other middle eastern dishes.
-Although most of the middle eastern dishes have meat as an integral part of it, XVA presents a good many items on their menu.
-You can even have a staycation at the hotel in the midst of all the heritage buildings.
+The cafe inside serves specializes in vegetarian food inspired by other middle eastern dishes.
+Although most of the middle eastern words have meat as an integral part, XVA presents many items on their menu.
+You can even stay at the hotel in all the heritage buildings.